awsdocs/aws-cost-management-user-guide/doc_source/checklistforunwantedcharges.md

 **Note**
 Free tier usage alerts are available only to master accounts in an organization\.
 They are not available for individual member accounts in an organization\.

-For more information about tracking your free tier usage, see [Tracking Your AWS Free Tier Usage](tracking-free-tier-usage.md)\.
+For more information about tracking your free tier usage, see [Tracking Your Free Tier Usage](tracking-free-tier-usage.md)\.

 ## AWS Free Tier Expired<a name="checkfreetierexpired"></a>